andraugust/andraugust.github.io/quantum-2.md

 ## 2. Particle States

 So far the states we've looked at have all been discrete—they're represented by a finite sum over basis vectors.
 In this section we're going to model particles, which have continuous states for position and momentum.
 How are continuous states modeled?
 The answer is in the same way that discrete states are modeled: by using the principles of QM.
 The trick is to observe that nothing in the principles requires states to be discrete—the principles only define conditions and physical interpretations related to _vectors_, which can be anything, continuous or discrete, as long as they satisfy the mathematical axioms of vectors (they commute, have an inverse, etc).
-Complex functions, as it turns out, are vectors, and they are what we'll use to model particles.
+Complex functions, as it turns out, are vectors, and they're what we'll use to model particles.

 __Continuous States.__ In terms of notation, a continuous state vector is associated with a _wave function_ $$\psi(x)$$ which takes a complex input and returns a complex output.
 Wave functions are defined with respect to a particular basis just as discrete vectors are, and their form can change from one basis to the next, just as discrete vectors can.
-The bra-ket notation is as useful for wave-functions as it is for discrete vectors.
+The bra-ket notation is useful for wave-functions like it is for discrete vectors.
 The discrete representation

 $$